 Take them yourself or ask you direct report to do so, but you simply can’t measure what you don’t track.
 One on one discussion notes are invaluable when you have multiple people to manage on top of your assigned responsibilities.
 When the time for performance appraisals comes, a good history of meeting notes can make the process much easier.

 Feedback is a dish best served warm - so why not use your one on one to give it?
 Comments like; “just keep doing what you’re doing” don’t give employees any direction.
 Take the time to understand what they’ve been working on and provide specific feedback on what they’ve done well and what achievement that can aspire for.
+Normalize feedback, it doesn't just have to happen in a performance review.

 First, it’s important to find the time to meet regularly.
 Once you’ve committed to this it’s just as important to make sure distractions are minimized.
 To improve employee engagement it is fundamental to form a bond and dedicate time to each employee, where they feel valued as individuals.